myemerchant/caplets/hstshijack/README.md

 ### Obfuscation

-Your custom payloads are automatically obfuscated by the module.
+Your custom payloads can be automatically obfuscated by the module.

-Any instance beginning with `obf_` will be obfuscated.
+If the `hstshijack.obfuscate` variable is set, any instance beginning with `obf_` will be obfuscated.

 Example: